UMass-LIDS/Tragen/README.md

 Run the following command in the home directory of TRAGEN to operate in the CLI mode.
    * ``` python3 tragen_cli.py -c <config_file> -d <output_directory> ```

+#### 2.2.1.
+Config file

-2.2.1 The config file is to be in the json format.
+The config file is to be in the json format.
 An example of a config file is:

 ```json
 {